The Value of Tools

 Tools are often cited as an example of what separates humans from most other animals.
 And while it’s true that other animals also use tools, humans are a bit unique in that we’ve also developed tools that make tools.
 My dogs (I have two, Doge and Walter) occasionally utilize tools, but due to their lack of opposable thumbs their tool usage is quite limited.
 My dogs’ use of tools tends to be limited to acts which involve food or play.

-There are much better examples than dogs of animals who employ tools, such as birds using sticks to get at hard to catch insects, or how octopuses use coconut shells to build shelters.
+There are much better examples than dogs of animals who employ tools, such as birds using sticks to get at hard-to-catch insects, or how octopuses use coconut shells to build shelters.
 For humans, however, I’d argue that our creation of tooling is arguably the most clever thing we do.
 In many ways, the only output of technology are tools: it’s sometimes hard to understand what the purpose of the tool is, and how it works exactly, but nearly everything we build these days is a tool of some form.

 Some tools are certainly more useful than others.
 For example, media is a tool for shaping the global consciousness, sometimes wielded by those with far more power than they deserve, like the modern day media barons and oligarchs.
 You may have heard the phrase “the medium is the message”, which the BBC also did a nice explainer on, and once understood properly is very difficult to un-understand.
 The media is not so much about delivering messages, but rather it’s a modern day tool for controlling which messages are permitted to exist in the minds of those who tune in to the media delivery systems.